The Grover Series: A Mystical Journey Through Trauma and Awakening

 What happens when that five-year-old boy is a fully enlightened spiritual master?

-That boy, Grover, is not only a menace to him, but to the evil ways of mankind.
+That boy, Grover, is not only a menace to him, but to the evil ways of humankind.

 What happens when that mob boss is one of the wealthiest, most powerful business magnates in the world?

-He, Duryodhana Talwar, will use every resource at his disposal to get him.
+He, Duryodhana Talwar, will use every resource at his disposal to get rid of him.

-It is unfortunate for Dr. Luc Fontainebleau that he is snared by Talwar’s trap and must fight to save his mind from being encapsulated in this archenemy’s bubble.
+What happens when Dr. Luc Fontainebleau, boyfriend to Grover’s mother, becomes ensnared in Talwar’s trap and must fight to save his own mind from being wrapped in this archenemy’s bubble?